 Working as a systems programmer for over 6 years

-Death of my Father
+Deaths of my Mother and Father

 Starting in the martial arts